 7. Have an accountability partner.

-Discuss with your accountability partner first how often and in which way, text, phone, message, you would like to share the tracking of your goals.
+Discuss with your accountability partner first how often and in which way, text, phone, or message, you would like to share the tracking of your goals.

 Australian Bureau of Statistics (ABS) 2013 – Australian Health Survey: Physical Activity, 2011-12.
 ABS Catalogue number 4364.0.55.004.